jiayi0819/Fishology/README.md

 - Check out catalogue of sea creatures and the required number of diaries to unlock them

 **Powerful Diary Filter 🔎**
-- Filter your diaries entries by mood
+- Filter diary entries by mood
 - View analytics of mood changes in your diaries over time

 **More Rewarding Features 🎁**